jyang123-bit/Website/_posts/2020-06-23-Notes-cross-reference-historical-events.md

   A collective of social economic events & remarkable people in South East Asia and around the world listed in chronological order.
 </p>

-> The way societies evolve is by going from Dictatorship---Oligarchy--Democracy--Chaos
+> The way societies evolve is by going from dictatorship to oligarchy to democracy to chaos and back to dictatorship.

 <cite>Plato</cite>---The Republic, 375 BC

+> Chaotic systems come in two shapes.
+The weather, for example, is a level one chaotic system.
+History, markets and politics are level two chaotic system.

+<cite>Yuval Noah Hariri</cite>---Sapiens, 2014

 ---